la-haute-societe/craft-elasticsearch/README.md

         $esRecord->setSchema($schema);
     });
     ```
-    >Note: Do not alter the following defaults properties: `title`, `url`, `section` and `content`.
+    >Note: Do not alter the following defaults properties: `title`, `url`, `elementHandle` and `content`.
 Also, do not alter the default `attachment` processor.
-*   `lhs\elasticsearch\record\ElasticsearchRecord::EVENT_INIT`: That event can be used to add additional attributes you wish to handle in your indexes.
+*   `lhs\elasticsearch\record\ElasticsearchRecord::EVENT_INIT`: That event can be used to add additional attributes to the ElasticsearchRecord instance to handle your indexes.
-    You can use the `addAttributes(array $additionalAttributes)` to add the list of additional fields.
+    You can use the `addAttributes(array $additionalAttributes)` to add the list of additional attributes.
-    This is mandatory in order to get or set any additional properties you declared in your schema in the previous step.
+    This is mandatory in order to get or set any additional fields you declared in your schema in the previous step.
-    For example, if you wish to declare the 'color' attribute, you could do:
+    For example, if you wish to declare the 'color' field, you could do:
     ```php
     Event::on(ElasticsearchRecord::class, ElasticsearchRecord::EVENT_INIT, function (Event $event) {
         /** @var ElasticsearchRecord $esRecord */
         $esRecord = $event->sender;
-        $esRecord->addAttributes(['color']);
-    });
+        $esRecord->addAttributes(['color']); // Adds an additional attribute named `color` });
     ```
 *   `lhs\elasticsearch\record\ElasticsearchRecord::EVENT_BEFORE_SAVE`: By listening to that event, you get a chance to set the value of your additional fields declared in the previous step.
-    You can access the related `Element` by using the `getElement()` method.
+    You can access the related Craft `Element` by using the `getElement()` method.
-    For example, if you wish to set the value the 'color' attribute to be indexed, given that 'color' attribute is a Craft color field type, you could do:
+    For example, if you wish to set the value the 'color' attribute to be indexed, given that 'color' attribute corresponds to a Craft color field type, you could do:
     ```php
     Event::on(ElasticsearchRecord::class, ElasticsearchRecord::EVENT_BEFORE_SAVE, function (Event $event) {
         /** @var ElasticsearchRecord $esRecord */
         $esRecord = $event->sender;
         $element = $esRecord->getElement();
+        // Set the color attributes value to be saved in Elasticsearch index
         $esRecord->color = ArrayHelper::getValue($element, 'color.hex');
     });
     ```